Fairview Park

 Connectivity

-Fairview Park serves as a regional gateway to the Santa Ana River Trail, the Orange Coast River Park, and the adjacent Orange County Talbert Regional Park.
-It offers visitors a range of passive recreational opportunities, including picnicking, kite flying, wildlife observation, and environmental education.
+A practical feature of Fairview Park is how it connects to other natural spaces.
+It is a gateway to the Santa Ana River Trail, the Orange Coast River Park, and the neighboring Orange County Talbert Regional Park.

 Scenic Views